GoogleCloudPlatform/genai-for-marketing/README.md

 ![Share Drive](/app/images/workspace-drive.png "Share Drive")
  - Take note of the folder ID.
 Go into the folder you created and you will be able to find the ID in the URL.
 The URL will look like this:
  ![Drive ID](/app/images/workspace-drive0.png)
- - Open the configuration file [app_config.toml - line 558](/app/app_config.toml) and change to your folder ID.
+ - Open the configuration file [override.toml - line 65](/app/override.toml) and change to your folder ID.
  - **IMPORTANT**: Also share this folder with people who will be using the code.